- We are committed to the highest ethical standards.

-- If you’re applying to be part of a construction project, you must also adhere to the NSW Industrial Relations Guidelines: Building and Construction procurement.
+- For construction suppliers, you must also adhere to the NSW Industrial Relations Guidelines: Building and Construction procurement.

 Supplier Code of Conduct

 As a government, we expect every supplier and buyer to adhere to certain standards of behaviour.
-We’ve set these out in the Supplier Code of Conduct.
+We’ve set these out in our Supplier Code of Conduct.

 The Code of Conduct is a minimum framework for how we expect you to conduct yourself and your business.
 Agencies can build on this and hold you to more stringent requirements where it’s appropriate.
 It also gives you a minimum framework for how you can expect an agency to conduct itself.

-If you don’t comply with the Code of Conduct or if you engage in unethical or corrupt behaviour, it may lead to you:
+If you don’t comply with the Code of Conduct or if you engage in unethical or corrupt behaviour, it may lead to:

-- being suspended or removed from prequalification schemes and panels.
+- suspension or removal of your business from prequalification schemes and panels.

 NSW Industrial Relations Guidelines: Building and Construction Procurement